Mount Tokachi (Daisetsuzan)

 Mount Tokachi (十勝岳, Tokachidake) is an active volcano located in Daisetsuzan National Park, Hokkaidō, Japan.
 It is the tallest volcano of the Tokachi Volcanic Group, with a height of 2077 m.
 It is one of the 100 famous mountains in Japan.

+On 12 September 2026, the Sapporo District Meteorological Observatory raised Tokachidake's eruption warning from Level 2 to Level 3, restricting climbing on and around dangerous areas of the mountain.

 There are four hiking trails to the peak of Tokachidake.
 Below is a hut, a campground and a natural hot spring (onsen).